openenergymonitor/learn/view/sustainable-energy/energy/renewableheat.md

 There are a number of different approaches to providing space and water heating with a renewable supply.
 Perhaps the two most well known renewable heat technologies are heat pumps powered by renewable electricity and biomass heat.

 The key limitation with biomass heat is of course land use.
-Land availability for energy is scarce.
-Growing biomass for energy on a large scale reduces the amount of land available for growing food and in future other demands such as carbon sequestration.
+There is a limited amount of land to share between food production, wild spaces, carbon sequestration and biomass energy.
+Growing biomass for energy on a large scale reduces the amount of land available for these other demands.

 Heat pumps with the bulk of their power from renewable electricity: primarily wind and solar provides the opportunity to reduce the amount of land required for biomass energy significantly, however there is still a need for a backup electricity supply when the wind is not blowing.
 The hourly energy model suggests that around 75% of a heat pumps electricity demand can be supplied directly from a wind and solar supply mix (at equal capacities of each) with 25% needing to be sourced from a backup supply.
-This backup requirement stretches several orders of magnitude beyond the capacity of today’s battery technologies and so another solution is required***.
-ZeroCarbonBritain uses biomass and excess hydrogen to generate large quantities of methane gas which can then be burnt in gas turbines to generate the backup electricity required.
+As explored in the appendix below, this backup requirement stretches several orders of magnitude beyond the capacity of today’s battery technologies and so another solution is required.
+ZeroCarbonBritain uses biomass and hydrogen produced from excess wind and solar to generate large quantities of methane gas which can then run gas turbines to generate the backup electricity required.

 The following section explores 10 different renewable heat approaches from biomass only approaches to combinations of biomass, heat pumps, CHP and finally biomass as a backup for heat pumps running off primarily wind and solar electricity.
 It explores the land use implications of each approach.